 These are content consumption behaviors today’s consumers still practice – only now they do it with Twitter.

-5 Reasons To Make Your Marketing Messaging More Newsworthy
+5 Reasons To Make Your Content Marketing More Newslike

 I am not sure to whom we can attribute the phrase, “The news and nothing but the news” – however, it appears to have been foreshadowing for what your consumers want on Twitter.

 - It’s All About The Headline.
-80% get their news by scrolling through their timelines – while 67% by browsing the timelines of others.
+80% get their news by scrolling through their timelines – while 67% by browsing others’ timelines.
 This native scrolling behavior indicates the need to break through the clutter.
 (Source: American Press Institute, Twitter, and DB5)

 - More News Consumption.
 60% of Twitter users say they get more news now than before they joined the service – indicating our audience is using Twitter for news content.
 (Source: American Press Institute, Twitter, and DB5)

 - Easier News Consumption.
-79% of Twitter users say staying on top of the news was easier compared to 62% of non-Twitter users – indicating your audience consumes news on Twitter to consume and probably does not engage as much as you think.
+79% of Twitter users say staying on top of the news was easier than 62% of non-Twitter users – indicating your audience consumes news on Twitter to consume and probably does not engage as much as you think.
 (Source: American Press Institute, Twitter, and DB5)

 - Active News Consumption.
 86% of Twitter users use the service for the news – 75% using it daily – suggesting the need to be relevant and active with your content creation (Source: American Press Institute, Twitter, and DB5)

-The Big Question You Should Ask About Twitter, Consumption And Content Marketing
+The Big Question You Should Ask About Content Marketing Consumption

 “Should I be using Twitter as a way to position my awareness messaging as a news feed?”
-Well, the above research provides one very clear takeaway for your content marketing strategy – make sure your messaging is more newsworthy … and distribute it on Twitter!
+Well, the above research provides one obvious takeaway for your content marketing strategy – make sure your messaging is more newsworthy … and distribute it on Twitter!

-How To Make Your Brand’s Twitter Feed More Newsworthy
+How To Make Your Content Marketing (especially Twitter) More Newsworthy